willwade/MacroServerMac/README.md

 * Allow from IP/Range
 * Sticky_key functionality (having a mind block here)
 * Window control code
+* Turn it into a nice user friendly binary

 Many thanks to
 --------------